 Your website or blog isn’t making it to search results

 Even though you publish content regularly, this could be the outcome if you don’t optimise your content for search engines.
 What should you do instead?
 It’s simple.
-Incorporate relevant keywords to ensure that your target audience actually finds the content that you’re putting out when they search for it.
+Incorporate a range of keywords to ensure that your target audience actually finds the content that you’re putting out when they search for it.

 In addition to dissecting SEO functionality, know if the content you’re putting out is relevant.
 Tools available on Google will help you gauge this.
 Once you’re sure of relevance and have worked on the SEO aspect, push the content on public domains.
 This creates backlinks to your website that route traffic back to you, and in the long run boosts your Google ranking.